Skip to Content

 lead-based-paint-danger

 Lead poisoning has become a more common occurrence across the nation, especially in young children.
-The EPA has found that a main source of this poisoning is lead based paint.
-Lead based paint is found primarily in homes built prior to 1978, when the federal government banned the use of lead based paint.
+The EPA has found that the main source of this poisoning is lead-based paint.
+Lead-based paint is found primarily in homes built prior to 1978, when the federal government banned the use of lead-based paint.
 What can you do as a landlord to protect yourself and your tenants?
 Real Property Management Baton Rouge has compiled a list of things you need to know.

 Know the Dangers